 Everybody wants to take advantage of the cloud to save money, make their infrastructure more instantly scalable and make app teams more productive.
 To realize those benefits you need to be able share data between legacy applications deployed on-premise and new apps in the cloud.
 Many people expect this to be easy, and are surprised to learn that this application connectivity can become quite complex and difficult to achieve if you don’t start with a holistic strategy.

-So how do you achieve hybrid and multi cloud application connectivity in a simple, robust and secure manner without losing the functionality your applications need?
-In this article I’ll explore a few options.
+So, how do you go about integrating cloud and on-premise apps in a simple, robust and secure manner without losing the functionality your applications need?
+In this article, I’ll explore a few options.

 The Situation You Face

 In order to create a single data movement fabric that allows you to deploy applications in any cloud, you need to cover three types of connectivity:

 - Messaging within each cloud – between distributed applications or microservices in each target cloud

 - Hybrid Cloud data movement – between your existing on-premise apps and your new cloud apps

 - Cloud-to-cloud data movement – so applications running in different clouds can share information

 Most enterprises have in place some form of on-premise message bus like IBM MQ or JMS, which can be based on open source or provided by a vendor.

 When it comes to deploying new applications in a public cloud, many enterprises will inevitably use multiple regions and/or have a strategy that involves more than one public cloud – either for commercial, technical or lockin reasons.
 Many will also have a private cloud, which could be an IaaS running VMWare or OpenStack, or a PaaS running Pivotal Cloud Foundry (PCF), OpenShift or Kubernetes (which of course you can also run in public clouds too).
 In any event, you’re talking about an environment that’s just grown from a simple on-premise deployment to one that spans multiple cloud technologies and locations.